Adoption – Tears of both Joy and Sorrow

-After proceeding with all the paperwork and the lovely homestudy, we were all set for birthmothers to start contacting us.
+After proceeding with all the paperwork and the lovely home study, we were all set for birthmothers to start contacting us.
 We had chosen open adoption meaning that we would have open contact with the birthmom from the beginning and for the future.
-For a long time we had no calls.
+For a long time, we had no calls.
 Then, it seemed as if we were getting very promising calls back to back.
 Each one would turn into NOTHING.
 One night around Christmas, we had a lady call us from Virginia.
-She was due in 2 week with a little girl.
+She was due in 2 weeks with a little girl.
 We talked for HOURS and she even set up a time for us to meet at a mall in Virginia on New Years Day.
-We drove several hours just to be heartbroken with a no show and never ever heard from her again.
+We drove several hours just to be heartbroken with a no-show and never ever heard from her again.

 I remember crying out of disappointment, anger, and frustration most of the way home.
 For the week between Christmas and New Years, I had spent my time making a pink baby blanket expecting we would be bringing home a baby girl within a week or two!

 The very next day, we had another lady call us.
 She called several times and then we never heard from her again.
-I grew more and more skeptical with each phone call.
+I grew more and more skeptical of each phone call.

 Then, towards the end of January, I was sitting in the lawyer’s office parking lot waiting to sign papers to sell a house that we had bought to flip.
 The money we made was just enough to pay off the rest of the adoption but we still had no baby.
 It had been over a year of waiting and we were growing hopeless.
 While we were sitting there, we read an email from a birthmom who was just wanting to let us know she MIGHT be considering us.